MUSEUM OF THE SEA SAINTE MARGUERITE ISLAND (LÉRINS ISLANDS) Share

 Located in Fort Royal, visit the Historical Museum.
 From the sea, you will appreciate the remarkable integration of the ramparts with the rocky cliff.

-The exploration of the museum starts on the ground floor with the Roman remains.
-You will discover the wrecks dating from the 1st century BC and the 10th century.
-Thanks to archaeological excavations on the island, the wrecks and wall paintings were discovered.
+The exploration of the sea museum starts on the first floor with the Roman remains.
+You discover the wrecks dating from the first century BC and the tenth century.
+Thanks to the archaeological excavations carried out on the island, wrecks and wall paintings were discovered.

 Model of underwater wrecks